 Make sure the pockets are sewed up.
 You don't want angry bees down yonder!

 Gloves with a gauntlet are essential.
 I recommend plastic rather than leather, although some folk swear by pigskin.
 The latter are more comfortable initially, but once they've been covered with honey a few times they become hard and you lose the finer movements.
-Plastic gloves are easy to wash, and are more dexterous.
+Plastic gloves are easy to wash.

 First put on the overall, tuck the trouser legs into thick socks, and then put the boots on over the overall.
 You won't get stung.